mattosflavian/HomeLab/README.md

 Router => pfSense Firewall => Physical Host running MacOS => 4 VMs running on Oracle Virtual Box.

 ### Virtual Machines
-- WINDOWS 10 ENTERPRISE

-  *Just grab the Windows 10 Enterprise version for a free trial and use the ISO to create your virtual machine.
+- WINDOWS 10 ENTERPRISE - Just grab the Windows 10 Enterprise version for a free trial and use the ISO to create your virtual machine.

-- WINDOWS SERVER 2019
+- WINDOWS SERVER 2019 - Same here.

-  *Same here.
 Download an evaluation version of Windows Server.

-- KALI LINUX

-* I used Kali as my Linux flavor because it has a ton of cybersecurity-related tools already installed.
+- KALI LINUX - I used Kali as my Linux flavor because it has a ton of cybersecurity-related tools already installed.
 Feel free to choose your favorite flavor

-- METASPLOITABLE

- * It's an essential tool for discovering hidden vulnerabilities using a variety of tools and utilities.
+- METASPLOITABLE - It's an essential tool for discovering hidden vulnerabilities using a variety of tools and utilities.
 Metasploit allows you to enter the mind of a hacker and use the same methods for probing and infiltrating networks and servers.

  ### Configuring ACTIVE DIRECTORY -  Windows Server 2019